eclipse-acceleo/acceleo/doc/org.eclipse.acceleo.doc/doc/rst/acceleo_userguide.rst

 **Note:** If an invalid launch configuration exists for the selected Acceleo module, it is used even if it produces no result or an error.
-So, if nothing happend when you follow the preceding steps, try and check whether a launch configuration already exists for your template.
+So, if nothing happened when following the preceding steps, try and check whether a launch configuration already exists for your template.

-Now, let's examine what information must or can be provided to Acceleo launch configurations.
+Now, let's examine what information must (or can) be provided to Acceleo launch configurations.

 Launch Configurations
 ________________________________________________________________________________

-Launch configurations for Acceleo can be created like described above, or by opening the *Run Configurations* window, and then right-clicking on the *Acceleo Application* category to the left, and selecting *New* or *Duplicate*.
+Launch configurations for Acceleo can be created as described above, or by opening the *Run Configurations* window, and then right-clicking on the *Acceleo Application* category to the left, and selecting *New* or *Duplicate*.